The Boundary of Amoebas: Characterization of the Extended Boundary

-Note that the assumptions on $\mathbf{w}$ are very weak.
+Note that the assumptions on $\mathbf{w}$ are very mild.
 Both the singular points and the points with $\gamma^{-1}(G(\mathbf{w}))$ non-finite form a subset of the contour with codimension at least one by Lemma \ref{Lem:LogGaussFinite}, Lemma \ref{Lem:Contour} and Proposition \ref{Prop:SameTangentSpace}.
-Therefore, we can denote $\mathbf{w}$ as a \textit{generic} point of the contour.
+Therefore, we can think of $\mathbf{w}$ as a \struc{\textit{generic}} point of the contour.